-Tax implications are very often misunderstood by both the digital nomad community and their employers.
-On one end of the spectrum we have the overzealous HR departments who readily assume that the corporate tax rate of a multinational corporation will be affected by the travels of a single employee, and on the other, employees who think that money earnt while abroad is not subject to US taxation.
+Tax implications associated with remote working are often misunderstood by both the digital nomad community and their employers.
+On one end of the spectrum we have overzealous HR departments who readily assume that the corporate tax rate of a multinational corporation will be affected by the travels of a single employee, and on the other, employees who think that money earned while abroad is not subject to US taxation.

 To debunk some of the myths and perhaps provide some clarity on matters as murky as the Hudson River, we have laid out a few answers to questions we get on a regular basis.